ZhangTianCi/asura4j/README.md

 # asura4j
-The "Ashura" project is a philosophy and a series of reflections on the project development system.
+The "Asura" project is a philosophy and a series of reflections on the project development system.

 I hope to find more people who agree with the concept of "Ashura".